 CEIP Residential Program at Capacity

-The City of Edmonton’s Clean Energy Improvement Program is currently at capacity and has closed to pre-qualification submissions.
+The City of Edmonton’s residential Clean Energy Improvement Program is currently at capacity and has closed to pre-qualification submissions.
 Applications that are currently on the waitlist will be processed on a first-come, first-served basis, as space becomes available.

 Pilot Program Promotes Energy Efficiency Upgrades

 On August 19, 2021, City Council passed the.
 The Clean Energy Improvement Program (CEIP) is a 2-year pilot program that provides homeowners and organizations access to low-cost financing to make energy efficiency upgrades or add renewable energy installations to their properties.
 The financing is then repaid by the property owner through the owner's property taxes.

 CEIP is an innovative financing tool for property owners to fund energy efficiency and renewable energy upgrades that are repaid through property tax.
 The program is administered by Alberta Municipalities and will finance approximately 80 residential upgrades and retrofits and 20 commercial projects.
 If this is successful, the city’s next goal will be to recapitalize the program.
 Innovative solutions like CEIP help strengthen our local economy, protect the environment, and create a more low-carbon Edmonton.

 Legislation to enable a Clean Energy Improvement Program (CEIP) became effective in Alberta on January 1, 2019.
 This program is similar to the Property Assessed Clean Energy (PACE) programs that can be found in other cities across Canada.
 The City of Edmonton hosted public engagement sessions in March 2019 to give opportunity for residents to help refine the proposed elements of the program.
 The results of the engagement can be found in the What We Heard Report.